ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 This specification defines cipher suites for confidentiality protection of EATs and SUIT Reports.
 The TAM MUST support each cipher suite defined below, based on definitions in
-{{I-D.moran-suit-mti}}.
+{{I-D.ietf-suit-mti}}.
 A TEEP Agent MUST support at least one of the cipher suites below but can choose which one.
 For example, a TEEP Agent might choose a given cipher suite if it has hardware support for it.
 A TAM or TEEP Agent MAY also support other algorithms in the COSE Algorithms registry.